SophieBM93/TEAtlanticBF/README.md

 9512Gr2.csv as reported in the Supplementary Information 9512EA.csv adapted for this code using the Supplementary Information 3 y 4

-**-Folder 9512Age_Proxies**
+# Folder 9512Age_Proxies

 _2. Code 9512AgeModel.R was written in 3 parts._

-# First Part: lines 9 - 290 to model ages based on the radiocarbon data published here https://doi.org/10.1594/PANGAEA.962899
-and estimate median ages of the benthic foraminifera geochemistry data points reported here https://doi.org/10.1594/PANGAEA.962968 with the corresponding uncertainties calculated for this study
+**First Part:** lines 9 - 290 to model ages based on the radiocarbon data published here https://doi.org/10.1594/PANGAEA.962899 and estimate median ages of the benthic foraminifera geochemistry data points reported here https://doi.org/10.1594/PANGAEA.962968 with the corresponding uncertainties calculated for this study

-# Second part: from lines 291 - 965, to visualize the results presented in the publication
-9512_EA.csv file adapted for this code using Supplementary Information 3 y 4
+**Second part:** from lines 291 - 965, to visualize the results presented in the publication 9512_EA.csv file adapted for this code using Supplementary Information 3 y 4

-# A third optional (lines 968 - 1,115 ) part that includes global variables compiled by different authors, including:
+**A third optional** (lines 968 - 1,115 ) part that includes global variables compiled by different authors, including:

 Atlantic Ph/Th Line 964 https://www.nature.com/articles/nature02494 and https://www.nature.com/articles/nature14059
 Global CO2 https://doi.pangaea.de/10.1594/PANGAEA.871265 line 1047